 Conference Poster Print Guidelines

-Instructions and Guidelines for ENETS Poster Session 2018 for “printed posters”
+Instructions and Guidelines for ENETS Poster Session 2019 for “printed posters”

 All accepted abstracts are eligible for poster presentation (hard copy and e-poster).
 If an oral presentation is accepted, authors will not be eligible for poster prizes.

-- Posters should be on A0 size paper (ca. 841 x 1,189 mm).
+- Posters must be on A0 size paper (ca. 841 x 1,189 mm).